shaoanlu/AdamW-and-SGDW/README.md

 ### [WIP Alert]

 This repository is still wip.
-TThe functionanity of AdamW and SGDW have not been fully checked.
+ The functionanity of AdamW and SGDW have not been fully checked.
 The implementation could be wrong.

 ## Usage